Caitlin Cavanagh, LPC

 Caitlin works with children (ages 10+), adolescents, young adults and families with a wide variety of clinical issues including ADHD, anger/aggression, anxiety, conflict resolution, depression, family discord, peer relationships, PTSD, self-esteem, self-harm and suicidal ideation.

-Caitlin’s personal interests include Home improvement, spending time with her young daughter, spending time with family, art projects, home improvement, running and exploring new adventures.
+Caitlin’s personal interests include: Home improvement, spending time with her two daughters and husband, spending time with family, art projects, playing sports, running and exploring new adventures.

 *Caitlin does not practice faith-based therapy.